descawed/galsdk/README.md

 building the sample room also provides some examples of how to use the editor.

 ## Editor
 The editor is a GUI application for exploring the game's files.
+If you're using a packaged release, run `editor.exe`.
-Run it from the repo's root directory with `python -m galsdk.editor`.
+Others can run it from the repo's root directory with `python -m galsdk.editor`.
 At the moment, it supports editing rooms, strings, art textures, and some animation data.
 Support for editing other files will be added in the future.

 The editor supports Windows and Linux.
 Unfortunately, it doesn't work on Mac at the moment.
 I hope to correct this at some point.
 CLI tools should still work on Mac.